SAISec/sentrascan-platform/tasks/tasks-prd-platform-enhancements.md

 ### Notes

-- Unit tests should be placed alongside the code files they are testing (e.g., `core/logging.py` and `tests/test_logging.py`)
+- Unit tests should be written alongside implementation (not as separate tasks in section 6.0)
 - Use `pytest` to run tests: `pytest tests/` or `pytest tests/test_specific_file.py`
 - Integration tests require a test database (PostgreSQL or SQLite)
 - Performance tests should be run in a separate environment with production-like data